vm6502q/qrack.github.io/docs/performance.rst

 Conclusion
 **********

 Per [Pednault2017]_, explicitly separated subsystems of qubits in QUnit have a significant RAM and speed edge in many cases over the "Schrödinger algorithm" of QEngineCPU and QEngineOCL.
 One of Qrack's greatest new optimizations to either general algorithm is constant complexity or "free" scaling of bitwise parallelism in entangled subsystems, compared to linear complexity scaling without this optimization.
-Qrack gives at least reasonably efficient performance on a single node up to approximately 30 qubits, in the limit of maximal entanglement.
+Qrack gives at least reasonably efficient performance on a single node up to about 30 qubits, in the limit of maximal entanglement.

 Citations
 *********